jeannieshe/mash-fa24/1_invivo_analysis.md

 - created scatter plots to see how well viper scores predict the NAS and Fibrosis clinical scores
 - a score of 0 means uncertainty, which isn't really well depicted here
 - the Pearson correlation coefficients are not very high, but there is an obvious relationship there still

+## Updates 11/5
+- finished with the boxplots for PLSR training! number of LVs: 8 was best for all of the models
+- moving onto KNN and ElasticNet today
+- KNN:
+  - choosing KNN Regression because we have a relationship between the Fib/NAS score, whereas classification would imply that the classes were independent
+  - number of neighbors:
+    - Pantano: From 10-fold cross validation, 20 neighbors achieves an average Pearson coeff of 0.5833896804381291.
+    - Govaere: From 10-fold cross validation, 5 neighbors achieves an average Pearson coeff of 0.5372950994900263.
+    - Hoang: From 10-fold cross validation on Hoang data, 10 neighbors achieves an average Pearson coeff of 0.6693899907884641.
+- ElasticNet:
+  - choosing ElasticNet to try and combine Lasso and Ridge Regression tactics
+  - ran into warnings when using GridSearchCV, specifically about ConvergenceWarnings
+    - next time, try a max_iter=2000 and also tol=0.01
+    - if it performs fine on the training data, it is okay:)
+    - doesn't necessarily use gradient descnet to calculate, therefore we know that running it in a GPU is not necessarily any better